 “Do you think you need to talk to somebody about it?”

 There aren’t a lot of dinner options when you’re working a baseball concession stand, much less when your brain needs an even calorie calculation.
 At 18, I was always hungry, always adding up the numbers, always contemplating what and when to eat next.
 Between parents, coaches, and kids buying chili, candy, terrible coffee, popcorn, hot dogs, and sodas, I checked the back of every snack package.
 One soft pretzel was 200 calories (of enriched wheat flour, corn syrup, and salt).
 A package of peanut butter cups was 220 calories.
-Let’s do the math: 200 + 220 = 420 calories.
-That’s enough for my dinner (because I don’t need 500 calories, I thought).
+Combined, I decided, that’s enough for my dinner (because I don’t need any more than that, I thought).
 Sold!
 Bon appetit!

 This decision-making sequence had become my norm.
 By this point, I had been counting calories for almost one year.
 I had lost a lot of weight.
 I had memorized my food staples so I didn’t have to spend mental energy counting those calories every day.
 I routinely tallied up the day’s eats between meals.
 Clearly, I had not applied many lessons from that Intro to Nutrition class.
 The dinner I just outlined to you is not considered a “balanced” meal.
 I only cared about total calories consumed.